-6.11.7.
+6.10.7.
 Whilst an objective in this NP, there are no planning policies specifically related to this.
 Please see Community Initiative 5, which sits outside the land use planning process, which will assist with achieving this objective.
-In addition, Policy 13 and Policy THP 14, which sits under Theme 3 Social Cohesion and Parish links are appliable to the provision of outdoor recreation activities in the parish.
+In addition, Policy 12 and Policy THP 13, which sit under Theme 3 Social Cohesion and Parish links are appliable to the provision of outdoor recreation activities in the parish.